visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Special Considerations for Classified Computing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Occasionally, incidents arise that may be handled only in the Secure Computing
+Occasionally, incidents arise that may be specific to a classified computing
-Facility (SCF).
+environment.
 This is not too common but does happen and it presents problems
 for a geographically distributed team.
-In many ways, an SCF-only incident is just
+In many ways, handling such an incident
-a different form of *escalation*.
+is just a different form of *escalation*.

-On the one hand, customers on SCF are accustomed to longer response times.
+On the one hand, customers working in a classified computing environment
-On the other hand, often work on the SCF is a high priority and requires
+are accustomed to longer response times.
+On the other hand, such work is often
-rapid response from a developer that is on site with access to SCF.
+a high priority and requires rapid response from a developer that is on site
+with classified computing access.

 Our current plan is to handle this on a case-by-case basis.
 If neither the
 **Primary** nor **Backup** are able to handle a customer response incident
-requiring the SCF, the **Primary** should
+requiring classified computing, the **Primary** should

   * First determine the customer's required response time.
 It may be hours
     or it may be days.
 If it is days.
 Its conceivable the issue could be